zo0o0ot/hacktoberfest-issue-howto/README.md

 * [Awesome for Beginners](https://github.com/mungell/awesome-for-beginners)
 * [Up For Grabs](https://up-for-grabs.net/#/)

+### Looking for additional swag?
+Some companies will post additional swag opportunities, but you may have to work a little bit extra to get those benefits.
+A good place to look for places that are offering additional stuff is the [Hacktoberfest Swag List](https://hacktoberfestswaglist.com/).
+Feel free to check that out if you're feeling adventurous.

 It can be useful to define what level of commitment you're looking to make in picking up an issue.
 Possible places you spend time working on an issue include:
 * Reading the issue itself